Nanpō Islands

-The Nanpō Islands (南方諸島, Nanpō Shotō) is a collective term for the groups of islands that are located to the south of the Japanese archipelago in Micronesia.
+The Nanpō Islands (南方諸島, Nanpō Shotō) is a collective term for the groups of islands that are located to the south of the Japanese archipelago.
 They extend from the Izu Peninsula west of Tokyo Bay southward for about 1200 km, to within 500 km of the Mariana Islands.
 The Nanpō Islands are all administered by Tokyo Metropolis.

 The Hydrographic and Oceanographic Department of the Japan Coast Guard defines the Nanpō Shotō as follows: